-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

 During this pandemic I have learned to be more compassionate for patients because they were alone, scared and without their family.

 One day the ER was filled to capacity.
 We were taking care of patients in the hall because they were too sick to leave in the lobby.
 Once I became so overwhelmed, I had to remove myself.
 I walked out on the ramp and FaceTimed my husband and I broke down.
 At that moment I felt defeated and wanted to give up.
 But I realized the situation was much bigger than me.
-As a leader, I had to stay strong because not only the patients depended on me, but my coworkers also.
+As a leader, I had to stay strong because not only the patients depended on me, but my co-workers also.

 You will have to learn to be strong as well.
 I know you all had to adjust to this pandemic also.
 Your senior year ended early and you did not have a prom or graduation ceremony.
 Even though your celebration isn't traditional, it's still joyous and memorable.

 So stay strong and continue to persevere.
 Take this time to reflect on the labors of the past, the accomplishments of the present and the possibilities of the future.
-Congratulations class of 2020, the world is yours.
+Congratulations, Class of 2020, the world is yours.

-Nick Schlatz, Warehouse Worker
+Nick Schlatz, warehouse worker

 Dear Class of 2020,